rsiru37/ShowDekho-App/readme.txt

 How to Run The ShowDekho App

 1.)
-Pip install All the dependencies(Flask, flask_sqlalchemy, flask_cors, flask_jwt_extended, flask_restful, celery, pdfkit, Mailhog, Redis
+Pip install All the dependencies(Flask, flask_sqlalchemy, flask_cors, flask_jwt_extended, flask_restful, celery, pdfkit, Mailhog, Redis, node, npm install
 2.)
 After all the Dependencies are installed, we have to start all the servers in wsl/ubuntu Machine 3.)
 Goto Root directory of the Project, python app.py 4.)
 Goto Frontend Directory, npm run dev